rynhndrcksn/dotfiles-macos/README.md

 # rynhndrcksn's dotfiles
-My dotfiles that I use for Linux and MacOS.
-Nothing wild, just wanted to keep a backup of them.
+My dotfiles that I use for MacOS.
+Most of the content of this repo is in thanks to [Patrick McDonald](https://www.udemy.com/course/dotfiles-from-start-to-finish-ish/).
+This dotfiles were designed to run on M1 Macs and won't work with Intel ones (different Homebrew installation paths) unless you manually change stuff in the files.

-## Installation:
+## Installation
 1. Install Xcode Command Line Tools: `xcode-select --install`.
 2. Install [Brew](https://brew.sh/).
 3. Generate ssh key: `ssh-keygen -t ed25519` Note: If you are using a legacy system that doesn't support the Ed25519 algorithm, use: `$ ssh-keygen -t rsa -b 4096`.